 Spring cleaning is a great way to get “un-stuck” in life.
-Throwing out some of your stuff puts the past behind you and makes room for new and exciting things to come into your life.
-Welcome the new energy of your happy healthy future.
-Starting with spring cleaning your physical home starts the motion and helps us to focus on cleaning up the other things in life like diet.
+Cleaning your physical home starts the motion and will help you to focus on cleaning up the other things in life like diet.
 Once your home is clear of clutter you can focus on cleaning up your other most important home, your physical body.

 To spring clean your body, give it a break from rich and complicated foods.
 This simple statement can be extremely hard if you don’t know what else to eat aside from what you are currently eating.
 When starting a spring cleanse, I focus on first adding in the healthy nutritious foods and then eliminating foods that are cluttering up your body and mind.

-Eliminate Negative Thought.
-While you're cleaning out your body and home, don't forget to spring-clean your heart.
+While you're cleaning out your body and home, don't forget to spring clean your heart.
 Throw away negative thoughts and habits you've been harboring that no longer serve you.
 A clean, open heart will allow you to receive all the good that awaits you each and every day.
 If your heart and mind are cluttered, there is no room for life's gifts and surprises to enter.

 Spring cleaning can be a way to clean up your diet for the rest of your life.
+It really doesn't even have to be Spring to “spring clean” your life.
 Once you try this way of eating and see the positive changes in the way that you feel and look you may never go back to eating the way you were before.
 A helpful tip to doing a spring cleanse is to do it with the help of a friend, co-worker, or health counselor.
 Support is really important and can help you stay on track when you want to turn back to old habits.